-The institution and its Commission-approved programs, in this case Teacher Induction, have only operated for a short time, three years for the Turlock Unified (TUSD) Teacher Induction program.
+The institution and its Commission-approved program, in this case Teacher Induction, have only operated for a short time, three years for the Turlock Unified School District (TUSD) Teacher Induction program.
 The program leaders who make up the FSV team have many, many years of experience among them.
-As the team conducted interviews and made decisions about the program standards and accreditation recommendation, the team also identified some areas where the program and TUSD could benefit from the advice and recommendations from the experienced program leaders.
-Since the Turlock USD Teacher Induction program is the first institution to host a Focuses Site Visit in Stage IV of the Commission's Initial Institutional Process, the focused site visit team and state consultant believe that the benefit to the district and its educator preparation program supports the inclusion of these suggestions as an addendum to the team report.
-The areas that TUSD and the Teacher Induction program should consider once the Commission confers full institutional approval are identified below.
+As the team conducted interviews and made decisions about the Program Standards and accreditation recommendation, the team also identified some areas where the program and TUSD could benefit from the advice and recommendations from the experienced program leaders.
+Since the TUSD Teacher Induction program is the first institution to host a Focuses Site Visit in Stage V of the Commission's Initial Institutional Process, the focused site visit team and state consultant believe that the benefit to the district and its educator preparation program supports the inclusion of these suggestions as an addendum to the team report.
+The areas that TUSD and the Teacher Induction program should consider once the Commission confers Full Institutional Approval are identified below.